Machine-learning approaches to dispersion measure estimation for fast radio bursts: Conclusions and Future Work

 We have benchmarked three deep-learning architectures, a conventional CNN, a fine-tuned ResNet-50, and a hybrid CNN--LSTM, for quantitative DM estimation in FRBs.
 Trained and validated on a uniform synthetic dataset, the models were evaluated using consistent metrics to assess their accuracy, convergence, and computational efficiency.
-The results show that increasing architectural depth and temporal awareness leads to clear performance gains, with the hybrid CNN–LSTM providing the most robust overall performance, combining high precision, stable convergence, and low computational cost.
+The results demonstrate that increasing architectural depth and incorporating temporal modelling lead to clear performance gains, with the hybrid CNN--LSTM providing the most robust overall performance, combining high precision, stable convergence, and low computational cost.

 Across all diagnostics (Figures~\ref{fig:learning process}--\ref{fig:ErrorDistributionThreshold}; Tables~\ref{tab:cv_summary}--\ref{tab:efficiency}), the baseline CNN provides a reliable benchmark, while the ResNet-50 and hybrid CNN--LSTM architectures exhibit progressively improved accuracy, scalability, and throughput.
-The hybrid model reduces the mean absolute error by nearly 60\,per\,cent relative to the baseline CNN and attains a global deviation rate of $\sim$99\,per\,cent, confirming its robustness across the full DM range.
-Although trained on synthetic data, the models can be fine-tuned on CHIME/FRB observations and extended to upcoming facilities such as the SKA.
-The achieved precision satisfies the tolerance required for spectro--temporal analyses under TRDM \citep{rajabi2020}, ensuring DM uncertainties remain well below levels that affect sub-burst slope measurements.
+The hybrid model reduces the mean absolute error by nearly 60\,per\,cent, relative to the baseline CNN and attains a global deviation rate of $\sim$98\,per\,cent, confirming its robustness across the full DM range.
+The achieved precision satisfies the tolerance required for spectro--temporal analyses under TRDM \citep{rajabi2020}, ensuring that DM uncertainties remain below levels that affect sub-burst slope measurements.